 We know that children who are obese are at higher risk for Type II Diabetes, heart disease and a host of other health issues caused by excess weight, and that overweight children bear the brunt of bullying.
 But did you know that obesity can also harm your child’s ability to do well in school?
-The Journal of School Health did a study in 2009 demonstrating that “overweight and obesity are associated with poorer levels of academic achievement.”
+The Journal of School Health did a study in 2009 demonstrating that “obesity is associated with poorer levels of academic achievement.”
 Another 2012 study by the University of Pittsburgh showed that participants “who were overweight had 4% less brain tissue than those who were of normal weight.”
 While it sounds like a small percentage, the study showed that this loss can be devastating on a young brain, resulting in problems like lowered IQ, reduced attention span, impaired memory retention and increased clumsiness.
 “Brain drain” caused by obesity is not just a danger for our children and our families, but hinders our society as a whole.
 The Program for International Student Assessment did a study showing American students were outperformed by 29 nations in math scores!
 No wonder America is falling so far behind in global academic rankings.

-How To Help Your Child – And Stop This Trend
+How To Help Your Child — And Stop This Trend of Childhood Obesity

 If your child suffers a weight problem or you feel they are at risk for one, you can help them by making a few changes.